SilverTongue1729/Generate-Testcases/README.md

 # Create testcases fast

+## Description

+- `inputs/` contains input files and the relevant python code
+  - `inputs/make_inputs_medium.py` and `inputs/make_inputs_large.py` are used to generate inputs
+  - The .txt files contain inputs which each testcase separated by a newline
+- `tests/` contains testcases with `.in` and `.out` files

+- `sol.c` is the solution file
+- `check_sol.py` will compile `sol.c` and run it against each testcase in tests/

 ## Usage

-- open `script.ipynb`, run the cells
 - write the relevant python code in `inputs/make_medium_inputs.py` and `inputs/make_large_inputs.py` to generate inputs
 - write the relevant python code in `checker_test.py` to verify if the inputs are in the correct format

-- `inputs/` contains inputs and the relevant python code
-- `tests/` contains testcases wiht `.in` and `.out` files
+- open `script.ipynb`, run the cells

 ## Files